CrookedPoe/objex-tools/animutil/json_spec.md

 This is an array of objects (internally `AnimationJSONEntry`) to define the animations that are to be extracted.
 Each entry should contain a `Name` field and an `Offset` field, though it doesn't matter which order these are in.

 #### `Skeletons`
-This is an array of objects (internally `SkeletonsJSONEntry`) to define the skeletons that are to be extracted.
+This is an array of objects (internally `SkeletonJSONEntry`) to define the skeletons that are to be extracted.
 Each entry should contain an `isFlex` boolean, an `isLOD` boolean, a `Name` field and an `Offset` field, though it doesn't matter which order these are in.
 All of these parameters are detected automatically in a generated file, but if being written manually it's easy to judge in a hex editor.

 ---
 ## Future Plans and To-Do